PalisadoesFoundation/talawa-api/docs/docs/docs/developer-resources/testing.md

 }
 ```

 ##### Query User Data with Organizations

-Use the following GraphQL **query** to o query user data including a list of organizations the user is a member of:
+Use the following GraphQL **query** to query user data including a list of organizations the user is a member of:

 ```graphql
   query {